willmendesneto/CI-Tools/README.md

 ### Generator:model

-Generate a view file with the specified name in 'application/models' directory
+Generate a model file with the specified name in 'application/models' directory

-    php ci-code-generator generator:model [name-of-model] [methods]

-### Generator:model

-Generate a view file with the specified name in 'application/controllers' directory

     php ci-code-generator generator:model [name-of-model] [methods]